Release management

 Maven configuration

-Edit the ~/.m2/setting.xml file, making sure that the following fragments are present.
-Note that the password can be enctypted.
+Edit the ~/.m2/settings.xml file, making sure that the following fragments are present.
+Note that the password can be encrypted.

 <settings>